Bring Your Own Theatre Productions, Incorporated

 DISSOLUTION AND LIQUIDATION

-In the event of the dissolution or liquidation of the corporate affairs of BYOT, all property and assets remaining (after payment of costs and expenses incident to the dissolution proceedings and after payment, satisfaction, discharge or provision for liabilities and obligations of BYOT) shall be distributed for any charitable or educational purposes as the Board of Officers shall direct, or if the Board does not so direct, then exclusively for charitable purposes within the meaning of Section 501(c)(3) of the Internal Revenue of 1986, as amended, or such other provisions of state or federal law as may then apply.
-At the discretion of the Directors, remaining assets may be split among staff.
+In the event of the dissolution or liquidation of the corporate affairs of BYOT, all property and assets remaining (after payment of costs and expenses incident to the dissolution proceedings and after payment, satisfaction, discharge or provision for liabilities and obligations of BYOT) shall be distributed for any charitable or educational purposes within the arts as the Staff shall direct.

 ARTICLE XI